 - Specialty care for women with HIV

 - Neonatal care

-Philadelphia offers the ob/gyn resident access to a patient base that is racially, culturally and socioeconomically diverse, preparing the resident a rewarding career in any aspect of ob/gyn.
+Philadelphia offers the OB/GYN resident access to a patient base that is racially, culturally and socioeconomically diverse, preparing the resident a rewarding career in any aspect of obstetrics and gynecology.

 New interns and faculty at intern boot camp